kubemq-io/docs/docs/introduction/introduction.md

 - **RPC and Stream Flows** - RPC flow allows an insert and pull messages in one call.
 Stream flow allows single message consuming in transactional way
 - **Message Policy** - Each message can be configured with expiration and delay timers.
 In addition, each message can specify a dead-letter queue for un-processed messages attempts
 - **Long Polling** - Consumers can wait until a message available in the queue to consume
-- **Peak Messages** - Consumers can peak into a queue without removing them from the queue
+- **Peak Messages** - Consumers can peek into a queue without removing them from the queue
 - **Ack All Queue Messages** - Any client can mark all the messages in a queue as discarded and will not be available anymore to consume
 - **Visibility timers** - Consumers can pull a message from the queue and set a timer which will cause the message not be visible to other consumers.
 This timer can be extended as needed.
 - **Resend Messages** - Consumers can send back a message they pulled to a new queue or send a modified message to the same queue for further processing.